-Author has written 17 stories for All My Children, General Hospital, and Lie to Me.
+Author has written 18 stories for All My Children, General Hospital, Lie to Me, and Castle.

 I'm a sucker for a good story.
 The longer, angstier and more complicated the better.
 That's reflected in my stories, which tend to be, well, long and angsty.
 With the occasional short thrown in for variety.
 Trying to veer away from this a bit and learn how to write shorter, lighter fics.
 Baby steps.